HTTP QUERY Method (RFC 10008) Implemented in Python: Experiencing the Differences from GET and POST

 -d '{"query": "{ products(category: \"laptops\") { name price } }"}'

-The Real Competitive Axis
+The Real Axis of Competition

 Comparison Competing?

-GraphQL vs REST Yes — different API design approaches
+GraphQL vs REST Yes — Different API design approaches

 HTTP QUERY vs repurposing POST for search Yes — QUERY replaces the POST workaround

-GraphQL vs HTTP QUERY No — different layers, can be combined
+GraphQL vs HTTP QUERY No — Different layers, can be combined

 98a8aa01-7dc1-4732-a99e-27d430f547da